John Wolford: Los Angeles Rams

 On April 10, 2019, Wolford signed with the Los Angeles Rams of the NFL after the AAF suspended operations.
-He was waived during final roster cuts on August 31, 2019, but was signed the next day to the Rams' practice squad.
-He signed a reserve/future contract with the Rams on December 31, 2019.
+He was waived during final roster cuts on August 31, but was signed the next day to the Rams' practice squad.
+He signed a reserve/future contract with the Rams on December 31.

-Following an injury to starter Jared Goff during a Week 16 game against the Seattle Seahawks, Rams coach Sean McVay confirmed on December 28, 2020, that Wolford would start the final game of the season against the Arizona Cardinals.
-Wolford would become the first quarterback to make his first start with a team during Week 17 with a playoff berth on the line since Kyle Orton with the Dallas Cowboys in 2013.
-After throwing an interception to Cardinals linebacker Jordan Hicks on his first pass attempt of the game, Wolford quickly turned things around, completing 22 of 38 passes for 231 yards while also rushing six times for 56 yards as the Rams went on to beat the Cardinals 18–7 to clinch a playoff berth.
+On December 28, 2020, following an injury to starter Jared Goff in a Week 16 game against the Seattle Seahawks, Rams' coach Sean McVay confirmed that Wolford would start the final game of the regular season against the Arizona Cardinals.
+Wolford would become the first quarterback since 2013 to make his first start with a team during Week 17 with a playoff berth on the line (Kyle Orton with the Dallas Cowboys).
+After throwing an interception to Cardinals' linebacker Jordan Hicks on his first pass attempt of the game, Wolford quickly turned things around, completing 22-of-38 passes for 231 yards while also rushing six times for 56 yards; the Rams went on to beat the Cardinals 18–7 to clinch a playoff berth.
 He became the first quarterback to pass for 200+ yards and rush for 50+ yards in an NFL debut.
-Wolford started for the Rams in the wild card playoff game at the Seattle Seahawks, but left in the first quarter with a neck injury after sustaining a helmet to helmet hit from Seahawks safety Jamal Adams.
-He was taken to the hospital and later was released from the hospital the same day.
-Wolford completed three of six passes for 29 yards prior to leaving the game, which the Rams went on to win 30–20.
+Wolford started for the Rams in the Wild Card playoff game at the Seahawks, but left in the first quarter with a neck injury after sustaining a shoulder-to-helmet hit from Seahawks' safety Jamal Adams.
+He was taken to the hospital and was later released the same day.
+Wolford completed 3-of-6 passes for 29 yards prior to leaving the game, which the Rams went on to win 30–20.
+The Rams would end their postseason in a loss to the Packers the following week.

-In 2021, Wolford served as the backup for the newly acquired quarterback Matthew Stafford.
-Wolford also remained the backup during the Rams' playoff run, winning Super Bowl LVI when they defeated the Cincinnati Bengals.
+In 2021, Wolford served as the backup for newly acquired quarterback Matthew Stafford.
+Wolford also remained the backup during the Rams' playoff run, winning Super Bowl LVI 23–20 where they defeated the Cincinnati Bengals.

+On November 13, 2022, Wolford was named the starting quarterback for Week 10 against the Cardinals after Stafford was placed in concussion protocol.
+Coincidentally, Cardinals' starting quarterback Kyler Murray also missed the game due to injury, with Colt McCoy serving as the starter in a backup versus backup matchup.

+Tampa Bay Buccaneers

+On May 9, 2023, Wolford signed with the Tampa Bay Buccaneers.
+He was released on August 29 and re-signed to the practice squad the following day.
+Wolford was promoted to the active roster on October 31.

+Wolford re-signed with the Buccaneers on March 15, 2024.
+He was released during final roster cuts on August 27.

+Jacksonville Jaguars

+On December 3, 2024, Wolford signed with the Jacksonville Jaguars' practice squad.
+On February 17, 2025, Wolford was signed to the active roster.

+On August 25, Wolford was released by the Jaguars as part of final roster cuts.